Fade BG Image

 "Let's see, the DP I've lent you is 53,000 DP, right?
 The gold coins I'm holding as collateral are 53 coins… So how much DP does the dungeon have, not counting mine?"

-"Since we summoned those three girls the other day… just over 9,000 remaining."
+"Since I summoned those three girls the other day… just over 9,000 remaining."

-About the gold coins I handed over as collateral—if we convert them as-is, they become 53,000 DP, which would zero out the debt exactly.
+About the gold coins I handed over as collateral: if we just convert them directly, they become 53,000 DP, which would zero out the debt exactly.
 But the troublesome part is that producing 53 gold coins through DP would cost 530,000 DP.

 Because of this exchange rate difference, it's best to handle DP with DP and currency with currency.